allgreed/kasprowicz.pro/content/posts/how-does-a-dachshund-work.md

 There's a third way **between** ignoring low business value, yet fascinating issue **and** throwing 8 more woman at a pregnancy project with the hope of speeding it up 8 times.

-I sometimes struggle to given an example of how a hacker or a shaman might benefit someone's endeavour.
-This chess one - not a *great* example - needs more audacity and impact.
-I'm not there yet, but it's one of the best personal ones I've had lately.
+I sometimes struggle to give an example of how a hacker or a shaman might benefit someone's endeavour.
+This chess one - not a *great* case study - a better one would need more audacity and impact, yet it's personal.
+And sometimes we need to make it personal.

 The next best approximation is an animation from the 70s: [How Does a Dachshund Work](https://www.youtube.com/watch?v=r16GL3N4PdM)